-Distribution: Widely distributed throughout much of Washington; widely distributed throughout much of North America except in southern part of U.S.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; widely distributed throughout much of North America except in the southern U.S.

 Habitat: Mostly in mud, often where brackish, from sea level to mid-elevations in the mountains.